June 22, 2020

 - 30 Flexible Paid Parental Leave days to be used over the course of up to 24 months.

-It is anticipated that many employees may still wish to receive Parental Leave Pay in a single continuous 18 week block and to do this, the 12 week Paid Parental Leave period will simply be connected to their 30 Flexible Paid Parental Leave days.
+Employees still may wish to receive Parental Leave Pay in a single continuous 18 week block and to action this, the 12 week Paid Parental Leave period will simply connect to their 30 Flexible Paid Parental Leave days.